gabrielbradoki/gabrielbradoki/README.md

 ### Hello world 👋

 What's up!
-Fine I'm Gabriel Araujo.
+Fine, I'm Gabriel Araujo.

 - 🌱 I'm currently learning Swift and React Native.
 - ⚡ Little resume about me: I love technologies of the fantastic front end world, try use IOT in my life every moment, appreciate the products and design by Apple and I'm podcast lover.